jgabaut/amboso/README.md

 ?my_value=1# A nice comment
 ```
 The '?' character will not be a part of your tag name, it only marks base-mode tags when at the start of a tag name.

+## kazoj/

+Contains a directory for each test group, ATM there's one for successful tests and one for failures.
+The two subdirectories **must** be called, respectively:
+- `bone` : The general directory, for successful tests
+- `kulpo` : The error directory, for failure tests

+You should have your own `kazoj` directory (which you can specify in `stego.lock`), in your super-repo.
+And there, there should be a `kazoj.lock` file to remember the names of your cases/errors folders.
+Maybe run it with your super-repo `anvil` symlink? :)

+## Test mode

+Running `anvil` with `-t` or `-T` will start test mode.

+- If using `-t`, `anvil` will try to run ALL detected executable tests.
+- If using `-T`, `anvil` should only try to test the passed QUERY tag (must be a valid test name).

+- Use `-i` to record all the tests stdout and stderr to aptly named files.
+- You can do the same for just 1 file with `-b`.

 ## Beware of spaces: